ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Implementation Details

 We build off of \citet{huang2022cleanrl}'s \href{https://github.com/vwxyzjn/cleanrl}{CleanRL} package which provides reproducible, user-friendly implementations of state-of-the-art reinforcement learning algorithms using PyTorch \citep{paszke2019pytorch}, Gymnasium \citep{brockman2016openai,todorov2012mujoco}, and Weights \& Biases \citep{wandb}.
 Several code-level optimizations \citep{engstrom2020implementation,andrychowicz2021matters} key to PPO reproducibility are superfluous for our method.
 We omit advantage normalization, value loss clipping \citep{schulman2017proximal}, gradient clipping, and modification of the default Adam \citep{kingma2014adam} epsilon parameter as they either do not lead to an appreciable difference in performance or have a slightly negative effect.
 However, we find that orthogonal weight initialization, learning rate annealing, reward scaling/clipping, and observation normalization/clipping remain to have non-negligible positive effects on performance \cite{engstrom2020implementation, andrychowicz2021matters}.
 In addition to adding dropout, weight decay regularization, and spectral normalization, we also look at model architecture modifications not present in the CleanRL implementation: layer width, number of hidden layers, layer activation, layer normalization \cite{ba2016layer}, and residual connections.
 We find that ReLU activation functions \citep{nair2010rectified}, increasing layer width to 256, and a dropout rate of 0.01-0.04 are beneficial.
 We find that network depth and residual connections are benign overall.
 In contrast to recent findings in the context of offline data for off-policy reinforcement learning \citep{ball2023efficient}, layer normalization — whether applied to the actor, the critic, or both — is detrimental to performance.

+In \Cref{table:gymnasium-ablation-hypers} we present the hyperparameters used in the ablation of mechanisms study.
 In \Cref{table:gymnasium-hypers}, we present the hyperparameters used for the VSOP, VSPPO, RMPG, A3C, and PPO algorithms when trained on Gymnasium MuJoCo environments.
 The table lists hyperparameters such as the number of timesteps, thread number, and learning rate, among others.
 Each algorithm may have a unique set of optimal hyperparameters.
 Please note that some hyperparameters: 'clip $\epsilon$', 'norm. adv.', and 'clip v-loss' may not apply to all algorithms, as these are specific to certain policy optimization methods.
 The 'width' and 'activation' fields correspond to the architecture of the neural network used by the policy, and the 'weight decay' and 'dropout' fields pertain to the regularization techniques applied during training.
 In general, tuning these hyperparameters is crucial to achieving optimal performance.
 Note that Adam optimization \citep{kingma2014adam} is used for all algorithms except for A3C where RMSProp \citep{hinton2012rms} is used.

-We report median values and standard error measurements over ten random seeds.
+We report mean values and 95\% confidence intervals over ten random seeds.